nextdhcp/nextdhcp/plugin/option/README.md

 option NAME VALUE...
 ```

 * **NAME** is the well-known name of the option.
-See below for a list of supported names.
+See below for a list of supported names
 * **VALUE** one or more values for the option.
 The actual format of the value depends on the option name.

 ```